Realfoot Review – My Toes Have Never Been More Free

 The insole is removable and if you want more cushion, you can find 6mm cork backed insoles here!

 The tread on the outsoles are flexible in all directions and are excellent ground feel.
 Not great on ice, but really nothing but ice spikes are suitable for that!
-I like the little detail of the sole coming up the back of the heel a bit to protect the leather …. and after swapping the laces for elastic ones, I also use that little rubber area to step on the back to take them off hands free.
+I like the little detail of the sole coming up the back of the heel a bit to protect the leather.
+The laces have D-ring eyelets (in place of the usual grommets) and 2 speed hooks at the top making these a cinch to lace and unlace!
+The laces “snap” into the plastic speed hooks to really lock your adjustments into place so there’s no risk of them loosening on you.

 I really like wearing these boots.
 While most wide barefoot shoes fit my resting feet just fine, they don’t offer much additional splay space for my extra wide feet.
 These do!
 They’re even roomy enough in the toes for thick toe socks.
 I’ve been reaching for them over and over all winter, and they’ll carry me right through spring as well.